tfsaggregator/tfsaggregator/extension/readme-server-plugin.md

 # Changelog

+## What's new un v2.7
+* Adds support for Azure DevOps Server 2022

 ## What's new in v2.6
 * Adds support for Azure DevOps Server 2020 beta, RC and RTW, 2020.1, 2020.1.1, 2020.0.1.
 * Adds support for Azure DevOps Server 2022 RC1, RC2, and RTW, 2022.0.1 RC, 2022.0.1.